Where we investigate clinical methods used in contemporary acupuncture research.

 Despite increasing biomedical research in the therapeutic mechanisms and outcomes of acupuncture practice, the full scope of research standards and evaluation remains unclear.
-This research cluster aims to review and examine the ways in which biomedical standards of research interrogate acupuncture and, in the process of that interrogation, reveal the deep inadequacies of “gold standard” protocol such as randomized control trials.
+This research cluster surveyed a range of experimental papers published on acupuncture to interrogate biomedical standards of inquiry such as randomized control trials.
+Running alongside Decolonizing Ayurveda and in parallel to Point Break, the members of cluster interrogated questions of tradition and modernity and how they related and stood in contrast to decolonial efforts.
 Our methods contain literature reviews of journals including the Journal of Acupuncture research, the Journal of Acupuncture and Meridian Studies, Alimentary Pharmacology & Therapeutics, Chinese Medicine, Alternative and Complementary Medicine, Anesthesia & Analgesia, Multidisciplinary Healthcare and clinical trials, review articles, and case studies.

 I grew up what what I've called naturopathic medicine.
 My family always tried a home remedy for what I ate, drank, and even used when I was sick.
 Lemon water for my throat, lavender for sleep, ginger for my stomach, pressure points for nausea.
 I was sheltered from the world of king candy bars and jumbo cheese grits for as long as my mother could manage.